Raydercorp/blockchain/README.md

 // With Peer
 HTTP_PORT=3002 P2P_PORT=6002 PEERS=ws://localhost:6001 npm start

-// The rest can be done under localhost:3001
+// The rest can be done under localhost:3001, localhost:3002 and so on
 ```